jiayihu/ng-animate/README.md

 [![npm](https://img.shields.io/npm/v/ng-animate.svg)](https://www.npmjs.com/package/ng-animate)

-`ng-animate` is a library of cool, reusable and flexible animations for Angular.
-It re-implements all the animations in [animate.css](https://daneden.github.io/animate.css/), but with the power and flexibility of [Angular animations](https://angular.io/guide/animations).
+`ng-animate` is a collection of cool, reusable and flexible animations for Angular.
+It implements all the animations in [animate.css](https://daneden.github.io/animate.css/), but with the power and flexibility of [Angular animations](https://angular.io/guide/animations) instead of CSS.

 > **Note**: the library requires Angular 4.2+, which introduced [different new animation APIs](http://angularjs.blogspot.it/2017/06/angular-42-now-available.html) needed by `ng-animate`.

+## Demo

+The demo of the animations is available at [https://jiayihu.github.io/ng-animate/](https://jiayihu.github.io/ng-animate/).

 ## Usage

 ```
-npm install np-animate --save
+npm install ng-animate --save
 ```

 ## Example